Who is a first-time home buyer?

 Neighborhood Assistance Corporation of America

-This HUD-certified nonprofit helps first-time home buyers secure a low-rate mortgage without a down payment, closing costs or mortgage insurance.
-If you have lower credit, no worries—this program uses rent payment history and other factors to determine your eligibility.
+This HUD-certified nonprofit helps first-time home buyers obtain a low-rate mortgage without a down payment, closing costs, or mortgage insurance.
+If you have lower credit, no worries.
+This program uses rent payment history and other factors to determine your eligibility.

 Employer-sponsored first-time home buyer programs

 Some employers also offer benefits to help you buy a home, including matching contributions or direct grants toward your down payment.
-Policies will vary, so you’ll have to read up on your company benefits.
-Also, be on the lookout for rules around income limits and time on the job.
+There may be rules around income limits and how long you’ll need to stay at the job.

 Loans and grants for student borrowers

-Many programs cater to students with limited savings and lots of debt.
-Some schools even offer grants, scholarships or fund-matching to cover upfront costs.
-For instance, Ohio offers a Grants for Grads program that provides up to 5% down payment support for recent students.
-Check with your housing department or financial aid office to find out what's possible with your alma mater.
+There are even programs that cater to students with limited savings and significant debt.
+For instance, Ohio offers a Grants for Grads program that provides up to 3-3.5% down payment support for recent graduates.